eclipse-vertx/vert.x/mods_manual.md

 At minimum `mod.json` must contain a field `main` which specifies the main verticle to start the module.
 Main would be something like `myscript.groovy`, `app.rb`, `foo.js` or `org.acme.MyApp`.
 (See the chapter on "running vert.x" in the main manual for a description of what a main is.)

+##### Worker modules

 If your main verticle is a worker verticle you must also specify the `worker` field with value `true`, otherwise it will be assumed it is not a worker.

+##### Preserving working directory

+By default when you're module is executing it will see its working directory as the module directory when using the Vert.x API.
+This is useful if you want to package up an application which contains its own static resources into a module.

+However in some cases, you don't want this behaviour, you want the module to see its working directory as the working directory of whoever started the module.

+An example of this would be the `web-server` module.
+With the web server, you use it to serve your own static files which exist either outside of a module or in your own module, they do not exist inside the `web-server` module itself.

+If you want to preserve current working directory, set the field `preserve-cwd` to `true` in `mod.json`.
+The default value is `false`.

 #### Module path